sedlund/acdcli/README.md

 Alpine Linux base with [acd_cli](https://github.com/yadayada/acd_cli) and fuse installed

+## Update

+Temporarily use the git repo with the latest API to fix the auth issues

 ## Usage Opportunities:

 ### Pass your docker hosts local directory where your acd_cli oauth files are and run a listing